lamhaison/lambda-appconfig-go-template/README.md

      --policy-arn arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole
    ```

 This attaches both policies to the custom role.
 The `AWSAppConfig_ReadOnlyAccess` policy grants read-only access to AppConfig, and `AWSLambdaBasicExecutionRole` provides basic Lambda permissions.
+You can check again the attachment policies

 ```bash
 aws iam list-attached-role-policies --role-name LambdaAppConfigRole